Google Maps API pricing changes: what do they mean?

 Importantly, the new pricing system allows unlimited free use of simple Dynamic Maps in Embeds and in Mobile Native apps.
 So, if you’re just serving users a simple map with a marker, say to show your office location, you’ll continue to pay nothing under the new system.
 However, if you use the Embed API in Directions, Views or Search mode, you will be eligible for billing.

-And, as Manifesto’s Callam Williams says, that’s where things can start to get very expensive, very quickly: “If you update the map with any new info (markers, locations) that counts as a separate call.
-So if you’ve got something that loads a map, alongside a Places searchbox, and provides Geolocation, that’s three API calls on page load.
-Autocomplete makes a call for every letter typed in the search bar.
-When you choose a location, that’s another; then when you add directions to nearest, that’s another.
-You can see how it’s going to add up super quick.”
+And, as Manifesto’s Callam Williams says; that’s where things can start to get very expensive, very quickly: “If you update the map with any new info (markers, locations) that counts as a separate call.
+So if you’ve got something that loads a map, alongside an address search with autocomplete, and provide geolocation; that’s three API calls on page load.
+Autocomplete makes a call for every letter typed in the search bar and when you choose a location, that’s another; then when you add directions to the nearest location, that’s another.
+You can see how this will add up very quickly.”